oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/05-autoupgrade/autoupgrade.md

     * The report states: *Check passed and no manual intervention needed*.
 AutoUpgrade found no severe issues that it couldn't fix automatically.

-4. ***UPDATE***Check the summary report in HTML format.
+4. Check the summary report in HTML format.
 Also, click on *Checks Report* for even more details.
 Firefox might print warnings to the console.
 You can safely ignore those.

     ```
     <copy>
-    firefox /home/oracle/logs/lab4/cfgtoollogs/upgrade/auto/status/status.html &
+    firefox /home/oracle/logs/autoupgrade-UPGR/cfgtoollogs/upgrade/auto/status/status.html &
     </copy>
     ```
     ![The summary report shows the outcome of the preupgrade analysis](./images/autoupgrade-summary-report.png " ")
     ![The Checks Report shows many details about the database](./images/autoupgrade-checks-report.png " ")

     * Examine the Checks Report.
-    * Notice how a specific check has severity *ERROR*, but AutoUpgrade has a fixup available.
+    * Notice how a specific check has severity *RECOMMENDED*, but AutoUpgrade has a fixup available.
     * Then close Firefox.

 ## Task 3: Upgrade your database